Skip to main content

 Here is a chart from Cox Automotive that shows the ATP of all vehicles over time.
 We have inserted the red arrows to show the time span of President Biden’s time in office as President.

 As you can see, the ATP of automobiles rose alarmingly during President Biden’s term.
 Prices didn’t decline, they shot straight up.
-In fact, ATPs at two points during President Biden’s term are still the historic highs, even though President Trump has not been in office for about 10 months.
-It is pretty obvious that President Biden is conveniently leaving out the single highest cost consumer product that Americans purchase when he says that “We lowered the price of everything…”
+In fact, ATPs at two points during President Biden’s term are still the historic highs, even though President Trump has now been in office for about 10 months.
+It is pretty obvious that President Biden is conveniently leaving out the single most expensive consumer product Americans purchase when he says that “We lowered the price of everything…”

 Vehicle Affordability During President Biden’s Term